bashuser30/dl-distro/README.md

 ## Error Importing Signing Key

-`dl-distro` will automatically import GPG keys.
+`dl-distro` automatically imports GPG keys from the Ubuntu keyserver, `hkps://keyserver.ubuntu.com`.
 If you encounter issues importing a distro's key, usually related to keyserver connections, you will need to manually source it and import it, or skip fetching and verification with the `-n` option.

 If you decide to find and import the key, simply run: